r0d8lsh0p/nostr-n8n/README.md

 #### Set up

 - **Prerequisites**: Complete the prerequisites as above to have a working n8n instance with Nostrobots Community Nodes installed,
-- **Add cedentials for n8n**: Nostr user private key, (optional) username and password for the form,
+- **Add cedentials for n8n**: Nostr user private key, and (optional) username and password for the form,
 - **Set workflow variables in the Set Variables Node**: Nostr relays,
 - **To use**: Give the URL, username, and password to the person you would like to post notes,
 - **To revoke access**: Change the form username and password, or deactivate the workflow.